pkp/learning-ojs/en/workflow_settings.md

 **Name**: This is the name of the component, as presented to the author.

 **Options**: Choose how the files associated with this component will be treated and displayed.
+Anything that is marked as a Dependent file will not be published.

 **File Type Grouping**: Determine whether this component is associated with the submission document, artwork, or is a supplementary file.